dribdat/docs/docs/deploy.md

 # Deployment guide

 The following section details environment variables you can add to tweak your installation.
-See also the [README](https://github.com/dribdat/dribdat#quickstart) guide.
+See also the [README](https://github.com/dribdat/dribdat#quickstart) guide, and our new frontend microservice [Backboard](https://github.com/dribdat/backboard).

 ## With Python